Felix3322/PotPlayer_Chatgpt_Translate/readme.md

 ## Features

-- **Context-Aware Translations**: Delivers translations that match the subtitle's meaning and tone.
+- **Accurate Translations**: Delivers translations that match the subtitle's meaning and tone.
 - **Cultural Nuances**: Preserves idiomatic expressions and cultural references.
 - **Open Source**: All code and tools are fully open source for transparency.
 - **Highly Configurable**: Choose your preferred model and set custom translation parameters.